asenetcky/asenetcky/README.md

 ## About Me:

 I am a Data Scientist and an Epidemiologist working in Hartford, CT.
+I am  passionate about the R programming language, Linux and other free and open-source software (FOSS).
+I both enjoy and strive to bring many of the amazing qualities that encompass FOSS to my little neck of the woods in state government.
+It is my hope to make the data we use for decision making, and the tooling surrounding all of that more open and reproducible.

   - 🔭 I’m currently working on the `distiller` and `strata` R packages
   - 🌱 I’m currently learning Rust